-On February 18, 2025 twelve (12) test pits were excavated at the approximate locations shown on the attached Soil Boring Location sheet.
+On April 24, 2025, one (1) test pit was excavated at the approximate locations shown on the attached Soil Boring Location sheet.
 All field exploration services were carried out by MTI's client/client rep. MTI logged and recorded subsurface conditions and obtained samples for laboratory testing under the supervision and direction of MTI's registered engineer and/or senior engineering geologist.